Childhood Discipleship: Training up a child

 The J.E. and L.E.
 Mabee Foundation of Tulsa, Oklahoma has issued a $400,000 challenge grant to Texas Baptists to complete the funding for a new Baptist Student Ministry (BSM) building on the campus of the University of North Texas (UNT).
 The building, which will cost $2,000,000 to construct, will be built on the site of the old BSM building.

 The Texas Baptist Missions Foundation has been coordinating the fundraising effort.
-"Added to what Texas Baptists have already given, we need only $100,000 to reach the goal so construction can begin," said Larry/p>... [continue]
+"Added to what Texas Baptists have already given, we need only $100,000 to reach the goal so construction can begin," said Larry Thomas, vice president of the Foundation.
+"If we can get the additional money soon... [continue]

 Pastors rally in prayer at the border